This post may contain affiliate links. Please read our disclosure policy.

 a partially eaten oatmeal cookie next to a pile of whole cookies.

-If you loved making and munching on these small batch oatmeal raisin cookies, your cookie jar is in for a treat!
-I’ve rounded up a a few of our other irresistible cookie recipes that are perfect for satisfying your sweet tooth without overwhelming your kitchen.
-From classic favorites to exciting new combinations, each recipe is designed for small servings, making it ideal for a cozy night in or a quick treat.
+If you loved making and enjoying these small batch oatmeal raisin cookies, you’re in for a treat!
+Here are a few more irresistible cookie recipes that are perfect for satisfying your sweet tooth without making too many.
+From classic favorites to fun new combinations, each recipe is designed for small servings, making them perfect for a cozy night in or a quick treat.

 Ways To Use Leftover Ingredients